Supreme-Zarck/Senior_ENS/README.md

 ## Collaboration and Contributions

-This repository is primarily for personal use but can also serve as a collaborative platform for both you and your friend.
+This repository is primarily for personal use but can also serve as a collaborative platform.
 To make contributions or discuss any changes, please use the issue tracker, create pull requests, or communicate directly.
 Your feedback, suggestions, and improvements are welcome!

 Remember that the repository is for educational purposes, so always ensure compliance with academic integrity and copyright guidelines.